Member Handbook

 • Identify the services and supports (paid and unpaid) that will help you achieve the goals you identified, and the providers of those services and supports, including family and friends.

-• Include a schedule of when you need support and the kinds of support you need at different times of day.
+• Include a schedule of when you need support and the kinds of support you need at different times of the day.

 • Be shared with you and other people involved in the plan.